jkesanie/raid-au/raid-agency-app-static/README.md

 To build for production:

 1. Ensure environment variables are correctly set in `.env`
-2. Run `npm run build` to generate static files
+2. Run `npm run build` to fetch data and generate static files
 3. Deploy the contents of the `dist/` directory to your web server

 ### Continuous Integration